allolib-s22/allolib-s22.github.io/_lab/lab01.md

 ![starter-ssh-url-50.png](starter-ssh-url-50.png)

-Then, use this command to add a remote called `starter` for the starter code repo:
+Then, use this command to add a remote called `allolib-playground` for the starter code repo:

 ```
-git remote add starter paste-url-here
+git remote add allolib-playground paste-url-here
 ```

 After this command, use `git remote -v` to list all your remotes.
 Your output should look like this (except your GitHub id in place of `cgaucho`):